stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

 # Foreword {.unnumbered}
 <!-- ForewordStart -->
 This ÍST Technical Specification was developed in accordance with "ÍST Reglur um tækniforskriftir, tækniskýrslur og vinnustofusamþykktir" (*e.* IST rules on Technical Specifications, Technical Reports and Workshop Agreements).
 The TS (Technical specification) was prepared by the technical committee TN-FMÞ (The Technical Committee on Financial Services) that operates within FUT (Sector committee for ICT standardization) following a public call for participation within TN-FMÞ.
-The final draft was sent to the TN-FMÞ on the {{finaldraft_date}} and approved by correspondence on the {{approve_date}}.
+The final draft was approved by TN-FMÞ on the {{finaldraft_date}} approved by FUT by correspondence on the {{approve_date}}.
 The text of ÍST {{spec_id}} was submitted to IST for publication on {{publication_date}}.

 The accompanying OpenAPI 3.0.1 definition "IOBWS3.0.yaml" located at [https://github.com/stadlar/IST-FUT-FMTH/tree/master/Deliverables](https://github.com/stadlar/IST-FUT-FMTH/tree/master/Deliverables), should be viewed as an integral part of ÍST {{spec_id}}.